· Mark Davis · general · 7 min read

 In fast-moving environments, particularly startups and innovation-driven organizations, traditional frameworks like OKRs and MBOs assume we know enough to set meaningful targets.
 Often, we don’t.
 PEAL embraces uncertainty and focuses on learning as much as execution.

-The Four Stages of PEAL
+What Are the Four Stages of the PEAL Framework?

 1. Planning